 Reasons to consider transferring your SIPP

 There are a number of reasons why you might look at pension transfer options.
 You may want to consolidate a number of small pension pots into one larger one, or simply leave a scheme that is closing.
 Perhaps you want to move out of an outdated, expensive scheme to one which offers greater investment choice, better performing funds and more value for money.
-Maybe you want a provider that uses more advanced technology so you can manage your pension online or via an app, gives better customer service, or offers research and buy lists which can help DIY investors make informed investment decisions.
+Maybe you want a provider that uses more advanced technology so you can manage your pension online or via an app, gives better customer service, or offers research and best buy lists which can help DIY investors make informed investment decisions.
 Perhaps you are moving abroad and want to join a local pension scheme, or you are nearing retirement and want to find a vehicle with drawdown options better suited to your needs.

 You don’t have to wait until you are 55 to transfer, you can do it any time as you are not actually accessing your savings pot, just moving it.
 You can have a SIPP alongside any other pension vehicles you may already own, as long as you stay within the annual contribution allowances.